 Along with the crow, the pitch-black raven belongs to the corvid family of birds.
 Ravens can grow quite large, weighing between 1.5 to 3.5 pounds.
 In the wild, ravens typically live 10 to 15 years, though some have reportedly lived up to 40 years.

 Ravens eat fruits, vegetables, and meat, which makes them omnivores.
-Experts at locating food, ravens will snack on a wide range of foods, including insects, small lizards, grains, berries, fruit, road kill, small animals, and human food waste.
+Experts at locating food, ravens will snack on a wide range of foods, including small animals such as insects and some lizards, grains, berries, fruit, road kill, and human food waste.

 Scientists have also observed ravens manipulating other animals into doing work for them.
 For example, some ravens will call wolves to a location where they have discovered a dead animal.
 The wolves open the carcass, which allows the raven to swoop down and gather meat.